 The Education (Independent School Standards) Regulations 2014 (Part 3)

 Academies and independent schools are required to ensure that arrangements are made to safeguard and promote the welfare of pupils at the school.
-The proprietor must ensure that bullying at the schools is prevented in so far as reasonably practicable, by the drawing up and implementation of an effective anti-bullying policy.
+The proprietor must ensure that bullying at the schools is prevented in so far as is reasonably practicable, by the drawing up and implementation of an effective anti-bullying policy.

 Preventing and tackling bullying